robinjohnhopkins/jdk9moduleplanet/README.md

 contains additional jdk 9 modules work done prior to this one with some additional cool stuff like creating small java deployments with only specific modules included
-- AWESOME for docker and cloud deployments.
+- AWESOME for docker and cloud deployments!